 The economic downtown will also cause unemployment rates to rise and tenants may demand rent concessions or reductions to stay.
-The number of new construction projects plunges and investment activity slumps.
-The real estate cycle will ultimately reach the lowest point in this phase before any signs of recovery start to show.
+The number of new construction projects will plunge and investment activity will slump.
+The real estate cycle will ultimately reach the lowest point in this phase before any sign of recovery start to emerge.

-However, investors should keep in mind that this phase is regarded as a high-risk period due to a lack of market liquidity and demand, and that investors will likely have to wait for an extensive and undetermined period of time before property prices hit a peak again.Sign Up at RealVantage
+However, investors should keep in mind that this phase is regarded as a high-risk period, due to the lack of market liquidity and demand, and that investors will likely have to wait for an extensive and indeterminate period of time, before property prices hit a peak again.Sign Up at RealVantage

-Real Estate Cycles have been tracked as far back as the 1800s, with research showing that the US real estate market typically follows a similar pattern over 18 year cycles, which has proven to be true over the past 200 years.
+Real estate cycles have been tracked from as far back as the 1800s, with research showing that the U.S. real estate market typically follows a similar pattern over 18-year cycles, and this has proven to be true over the last 200 years.

-However, the above sample size is small from a statistical perspective.
+However, the above sample size is small, from a statistical perspective.
 Applying the theory of real estate cycles to the actual real estate market is a lot harder, hence trying to time the market is extremely difficult.
-Ultimately, it is less about timing the market perfectly, and more about being as informed as possible.
+Ultimately, it is less about timing the market perfectly, but more about being as well-informed as possible.

 State of the economy